Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_validation.rst

 Action Potential Generation and Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To study how the neuron generates action potentials (spikes), we'll reset the model and apply a depolarizing current:
+To study how the neuron generates action potentials (spikes), we will reset the model and apply a depolarizing current:

 .. code-block:: python